 Marine plants are also used in cosmetics for other purposes, for instance as so-called carrier substances which provide a gel-like consistency to creams and masks and assure at the same time an optimal skin tolerance.

-Thermal Spring Water from Baden-Baden is Included in This Product
+Thermal Spring Water from Baden-Baden Used in This Product

 It qualifies as healing water in accordance with the 2005 edition of "Definitions – quality standards for the classification of health resorts, resort towns and curative sources" published by the German Spa Association and the German Tourism Association.
 The water is used therapeutically in the treatment of musculoskeletal problems.
 The spring is located 300 m north-east of the centre of Baden-Baden.
 It is classified as a thermal spring because its source temperature is 65°C.